2019 Session Accomplishments

 • Before: New Yorkers could only access an absentee ballot if they were sick, had a disability or would be out of their district during the election season.

-• What we won: Since 2023, all New Yorkers can vote-by-mail during the early voting period and must be postmarked on or before Election Day and received by the local board of elections now later than seven days after the election.
+• What we won: All New Yorkers can vote-by-mail during the early voting period and must be postmarked on or before Election Day and received by the local board of elections now later than seven days after the election.

 • Why it mattered: Whether you’re a parent balancing work and childcare, a busy student maintaining several extracurriculars between classes, or just trying to find a quieter time to visit the polls, New Yorkers should not have to sacrifice the right to vote when life gets in the way.
 Early voting by mail also provides convenience to avoid crowded public spaces, delays, or inclement weather and last-minute scheduling that can hinder your ability to vote on Election Day.